amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 console.log(displayColor, keyboardLayout); // red querty
 {% endcodeblock %}

-This is alo called object destructing.
+This is also called object destructing.

-As you see, destructing is very useful and encourage good coding styles.
+As you can see, destructing is very useful and encourages good coding styles.

 > Best practices:
 - Use array destructing to get elements out or swap variables.
 It saves you from creating temporary references.